 Some common symptoms of anxiety include the following:

 If you have concerns about the anxiety or stress you are experiencing, please do not hesitate to call Counseling Services at 585-245-5716 and schedule an appointment to speak with one of our counselors.
-For further online resources about anxiety, go to our Links Page or check out our Self Help Library for books about anxiety and stress.
-Or, if you would like to participate in a free, anonymous online screening program for anxiety, go here.
+For further online resources about anxiety, go to our Links Page.
+Or, if you participate in a free, anonymous online screening program for anxiety.

-The blues.
-Bummed out.
-Down in the dumps.
-We all have times when we feel depressed.
+We all have times when we feel down.
 To experience feelings of sadness and times when you just can’t get going is a normal reaction to disappointment, loss, or situational stress.
 But how do you differentiate this from the more serious illness called "depression?"
 Some characteristics of more "normal" depressed feelings are: